Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 4, 2025

 National Certification Will Play a Role in The Development of Nationally Uniform Standards

+The US Department of Health and Human Services (HHS) has issued briefs showing that the American workforce is dangerously low on SUD counselors.
+This comes at the same time the country faces a continuing synthetic opioid epidemic.
 While there’s a complex mix of factors contributing to the shortage, the HHS puts at least part of the blame on a lack of uniform national standards and a needlessly complex credentialing matrix in many states.
-HHS went so far as to say that variations between licensing and certification processes across and within states is a main contributor.
+HHS went so far as to say that variations between licensing and certification processes across and within states are a primary contributor.
 The current situation creates unnecessary barriers to entering the field, too many hurdles to clear for experienced professionals looking to move up, and too many opportunities for insurance companies to avoid reimbursement for substance abuse treatment.
+HHS is advocating for more uniform standards nationwide and advising states with multiple counselor credentialing boards to combine them to move toward this goal.
+While government agencies like HHS and state licensing boards will most certainly be involved in this effort, the IC&RC and NAADAC will play a critical role as well.
+National certification can help you prepare for the shifting landscape of addiction counselor credentialing in the years ahead.What About Academic Certificates in Substance Use Disorder Counseling?

 Along with being certified or licensed as an SUD counselor, you can also earn certificates in SUD counseling and related topics.
 But despite the terms being similar, an academic certificate, sometimes called a diploma, is very different from certification.

 Many community colleges offer basic undergraduate certificates in substance abuse counseling.
-Bachelor’s programs in related fields like social work and psychology often offer certificates in substance abuse counseling that you earn as a minor alongside your undergraduate major.
-When asked about your education during a job interview, you might say something like, “I have a bachelor’s degree in psychology with a certificate in addiction studies.”
+Bachelor’s programs in related fields, such as social work and psychology, often offer certificates in substance abuse counseling that you can earn as a minor alongside your undergraduate major.

 How Does Substance Abuse Counselor Credentialing Work in My State?